 Don’t let anyone tell you you’re “too young” to be a writer.
-You’re never too young, okay?
+You’re never too young.

 Maybe it’s you telling yourself that you’re not good/old enough.
-Ever run your fingers down the spines of bestselling books and hear yourself saying, “I’ll never be this good.
-I’m just a kid, after all.”
+Ever run your fingers down the spines of bestselling books and hear yourself saying, “I’ll never be this good.”

 You ought to tell that little voice to get outta town, because it’s a big fat liar.
 I hear it too, sometimes.
 But we’re better than that!

-I self-published my first novella on Amazon at age 13.
-It’s as ridden with mistakes as a potato is ridden with butter, and very few people outside of friends and family have bought a copy.
+I self-published my first short story on Amazon at age 13.
+It’s as riddled with mistakes as a potato is riddled with butter, and very few people outside of friends and family have bought a copy.
 But I’m so glad I published it: It’s opened so many new doors for me and my writing.